What We Do

 - If a student does not have a copy of their record, a Release of Information form needs to be signed so a copy can be obtained by the Health and Wellness Department.

-- Acceptable documentation could be your most recent psychological evaluation, psychoeducational evaluation, school records such as Individualized Educational Plans (IEPs) or medical report/ medical record from a physician that clearly states a diagnosis and gives suggestions for appropriate accommodations.
+- Acceptable documentation could be your most recent psychological evaluation, psycho-educational evaluation, school records such as Individualized Educational Plans (IEPs) or medical report/ medical record from a physician that clearly states a diagnosis and gives suggestions for appropriate accommodations.
+Social Security disability document(s) may be considered.

 Maintain contact with a Wellness Counselor during the semester